 Thankfully it’s very simple with Crank Storyboard because Storyboard’s rendering engine knows if the user interface screen contains 2D or 3D and automatically renders content on the fly using the most appropriate GPU.
 This means you don’t need to rearchitect or refactor your code to take advantage of hybrid rendering – you just run it.

 Note: GPU selection is done on a frame-by-frame basis.
 That means the Storyboard engine won’t use both GPUs when there is mix of 2D and 3D content on the same frame.
 (To use both GPUs may be technically possible on some hardware, but this would insert significant synchronization complexity while negating any possible power advantage.)
 If Storyboard finds any 3D content on the user interface screen, it renders the entire frame using the 3D accelerator (high power use), otherwise it renders the content using the 2D GPU (low power use).

 In order to make the most of a power-saving hybrid rendered application, you’ll need to use 3D within your UI thoughtfully.
 Keep the bulk of the application in 2D to maximize battery life and add 3D only where needed to distinguish or differentiate a feature.
 Don’t add 3D to permanently on-screen areas like sidebars or status bars.
 If your 3D graphics are static, consider displaying them with pre-rendered 2D bitmaps.
 Of course, animating your models can give them a huge amount of life so import 3D models into Storyboard from tools like Blender, Maya, or 3D Studio to punch up the graphics quotient wherever it makes sense – just be careful how much you add if you also have to be battery conscious.

-When it makes sense to leverage hybrid rendering for IoT and wearables projects
+When it makes sense to leverage hybrid rendering for IoT and wearable UX development projects